suborbital/docs/website/docs/quickstart.md

 </Tabs>

-Next, initialize the client with your environment access key:
+Next, initialize the client with your API key:

 <Tabs groupId="sdk-init">